 You can also install a Jaguar approved wall box, which provides up to 35 kilometers of range per hour of charging.
 If you go to a public fast charger, a 50 kW DC rapid charger can charge the batteries on the I-Pace in 85 minutes and a 100 kW DC rapid charger can do the same in about 45 minutes, these numbers do not take into account cold winter conditions.

-fuel electric economy, our onboard computer showed 25 kWh/100 km.
+fuel electric economy, our onboard computer showed 25 kWh/100 km, this was with hard driving with lots of acceleration blasts, I’m sure this number can be brought down considerably with normal driving.
 I believe there’s a loss of 15% electricity when charging (I read that somewhere, I’m not sure how accurate that number is), so charging 25 kWh would be the equivalent of 29.4 kWh at 85% efficiency.
 Our electricity rate is around 12 cents/kWh, so that would translate to $3.53/100 km.
 At current gas prices of $1.80 (for premium gas), this works out to 1.96 L/100 km.
 This is rough math, but it’s still a pretty impressive number, and I’m not taking into account the fact that there are free chargers available, at least for now.

 I mentioned earlier in the article that the I-Pace is more like a hot-hatch than a “SUV”.
 I think calling the I-Pace an SUV is a bit of a stretch, maybe a crossover would be somewhat appropriate.
 The I-Pace’s suspension does raise the car for going off-road and Jaguar doesn’t discourage going off-road, but still I doubt anyone will ever take these vehicles off-road.